dprojects/Woodworking/Docs/README.md

 <img align="right" width="100" height="100" src="https://raw.githubusercontent.com/dprojects/Woodworking/master/Icons/panelDefaultZY.png"> <img align="right" width="100" height="100" src="https://raw.githubusercontent.com/dprojects/Woodworking/master/Icons/panelDefaultYZ.png"> <img align="right" width="100" height="100" src="https://raw.githubusercontent.com/dprojects/Woodworking/master/Icons/panelDefaultZX.png"> <img align="right" width="100" height="100" src="https://raw.githubusercontent.com/dprojects/Woodworking/master/Icons/panelDefaultXZ.png"> <img align="right" width="100" height="100" src="https://raw.githubusercontent.com/dprojects/Woodworking/master/Icons/panelDefaultYX.png"> <img align="right" width="100" height="100" src="https://raw.githubusercontent.com/dprojects/Woodworking/master/Icons/panelDefaultXY.png"> There are many types of wood.
 So there is no chance to cover all possible wood sizes provided by the market.
 This starting panels allow you for quick start.
 You do not have to start each time from `10 x 10 x 10` box `Cube` object and think where should be the thickenss.
 This tool creates default panel that can be easily resized.
 You can clearly see where should be the thickness to keep exact panel `XYZ` axis orientation.

 > [!TIP]
 > All furniture elements should be created according to the `XYZ` axis plane, if possible.
 Avoid building whole furniture with rotated elements.
 If you want to rotate panel with dowels, better create panel with dowels without rotation, pack panel with dowels into container like `LinkGroup`, and use [magicAngle](#magicangle) to rotate whole `LinkGroup`.
 You can rotate whole furniture like this with single click and the dowels will be in the correct place after rotation.
 If you would like to apply dowels at rotated element it would be pointless complication, almost impossible at FreeCAD.
+> To set default wood thickenss or wood color you can use [magicSettings](#magicsettings) tool.

 ## Copy panels